 Google updates it’s algorithm more than 500 times per year in order to maintain a well-balanced and up to date search experience.

-SEO can be daunting for new (and experienced) website and business owners.
+Search engine optimisation can be daunting for new (and experienced) website and business owners.
 There are countless guides, tools and online information that are worth reading in order to gain a base-level understanding of how SEO can impact your business.
 Understanding and implementing effective SEO is not rocket science, but it does require a lot of time, effort and commitment.

 Depending on the goals and scale of the website, webmasters can always hire an SEO professional, SEO consultant or dedicated SEO agency to help them develop and implement an SEO strategy.
 SEO isn’t set and forget, it requires constant work and upkeep.
 The higher you get in the search engine results, the more of a target you become for your competitor.